 Some of Group's assets and liabilities are measured and presented and/or just disclosed at fair value for financial reporting purposes.
-These include: (a) on a recurring (annual) basis - other long-term equity investments (prior reporting period - available-for-sale financial assets), investment property, bank loans granted and received and loans to/from third parties, certain trade and other receivables and payables, receivables and payables under finance leases, etc. (b) on a non-recurring (periodical) basis - non-financial assets such as property, plant and equipment.
+These include: (a) on a recurring (annual) basis - other long-term equity investments, investment property, bank loans granted and received and loans to/from third parties, certain trade and other receivables and payables, receivables and payables under finance leases, etc. (b) on a non-recurring (periodical) basis - non-financial assets such as property, plant and equipment.